charlytron/ztm-python-comp-2022/README.md

 # ztm-python-comp-2022

-A thorough review of Python after a 2 year hiatus.
-I've included some notes and code snippets.
+A thorough review of Python after a 2 year hiatus, here are some notes and code snippets.
 A note about my lecture naming conventions.
 Those lectures...

 - Without any alpha-numeric prefix whatsoever are strictly written in Python